mui/material-ui/docs/pages/blog/2021-q2-update.md

 - create alignment on the goals
 - improve how we measure success
-- create space to take on large initiatives, away from the day-to-day PRs and issues management
+- create space to take on larger initiatives, away from the day-to-day PR and issue management

-After considering [different](https://basecamp.com/shapeup) [alternatives](https://coda.io/@shishir/rituals-for-hypergrowth-an-inside-look-at-how-youtube-scaled), we are going with the [OKRs methodology](https://www.whatmatters.com/resources/google-okr-playbook/).
+After considering [different](https://basecamp.com/shapeup) [alternatives](https://coda.io/@shishir/rituals-for-hypergrowth-an-inside-look-at-how-youtube-scaled), we are going with the [OKR methodology](https://www.whatmatters.com/resources/google-okr-playbook/).

 ### Growth between Q1 2021 and Q2 2021

 - 📦 From 8.6M to 9.1M downloads per month on npm.
-- ⭐️ From 67.2k to 69.1k stars, leave us yours [🌟](https://github.com/mui-org/material-ui).
+- ⭐️ From 67.2k to 69.1k stars.
+Leave us yours [🌟](https://github.com/mui-org/material-ui)!
 - 👨‍👩‍👧‍👦 From 2,141 to 2,223 contributors on GitHub.
 We add on average one new contributor every day.

 ### New members

 We have welcomed three new members to the company 🏢:

-- [Michal](/blog/michal-dudak-joining/), he leads the initiative around the [unstyled version](https://github.com/mui-org/material-ui/issues/6218) of Material-UI (hooks).
+- [Michal](/blog/michal-dudak-joining/) leads the initiative around the [unstyled version](https://github.com/mui-org/material-ui/issues/6218) of Material-UI.

   <img loading="lazy" src="/static/blog/2021-q2-update/michal.jpeg" alt="michal" style="max-width: 160px; margin: unset; margin-bottom: 24px; border-radius: 2px;" />

-- [Danilo](https://daniloleal.co/), a Lead designer to raise our design game.
+- [Danilo](https://daniloleal.co/), a lead designer to raise our design game.

   <img loading="lazy" src="/static/blog/2021-q2-update/danilo.jpeg" alt="danilo" style="max-width: 160px; margin: unset; margin-bottom: 24px; border-radius: 2px;" />

 - [Flavien](https://github.com/flaviendelangle), an engineer with previous experience building [design systems](https://habx.github.io/ui-core/) and a complex 2D JavaScript rendering engine.
 He will help us take on bolder problems on the advanced components (X team).

-Also, we are **hiring** for various roles!
+We are also **hiring** for various roles!
 If you're interested in joining us, check out our [jobs page](/company/careers/#open-roles).

 ## Our roadmap intent for Q3 2021